TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 causes an immediate update when data sets are edited in the Frontend though it is normally deactivated due to its huge effects on performance.

-Before calling a Repository's methods, they need to be instantiated by the ObjectManager or via dependency injection first.
+Before calling a repository's methods, they need to be instantiated by the ObjectManager or via dependency injection first.

 .. code-block:: php